One of the most magical creatures in the ocean has to be the octopus!

 - Black marker

-- Octopus template (enter your email in the form at the end of this post to have the link sent to you)
+- Octopus template (enter your email in the form at the end of this post to get the template)

 Directions